alemar11/ios-watchos-tvos-macos-resources/README.md

 * [ImgGlyph](https://github.com/dzog/ImgGlyph) - ImgGlyph for iOS is a collection of drop-in replacements for UILabel and UITextView that allow for font-sized in-line images (image glyphs) by auto-replacing specified strings with specified images.
 * [issue-5-textkit](https://github.com/objcio/issue-5-textkit) - A little demo application showing off some features of the new TextKit classes in iOS 7.
 * [LTTextView](https://github.com/EugeneZZI/LTTextView)
+* [NSTextView-LineNumberView](https://github.com/yichizhang/NSTextView-LineNumberView) - Add line numbers to an instance of NSTextView.
+The line number view is implemented as a subclass of NSRulerView. `macOS`
 * [SlackTextViewController](https://github.com/slackhq/SlackTextViewController) - A drop-in UIViewController subclass with a growing text input view and other useful messaging features.
 * [SWCrawlView](https://github.com/MattFoley/SWCrawlView) - Open source repo for interactive Star Wars Crawl View, as close to theatrically accurate as possible.
 * [ZSSRichTextEditor](https://github.com/nnhubbard/ZSSRichTextEditor) - A beautiful rich text WYSIWYG editor for iOS with a syntax highlighted source view.